 “Oh my God!
 Are you serious?” she said.

-“Stop kidding around,” she said as she retrieved her school bag that also served as her travel bag from under her seat.
+“Stop kidding around,” she said as she retrieved her school bag from under her seat.
 She packed light.
-She would have made Rick Steves proud.
+Rick Steves would have been proud.
 It was just one more thing Jimmy liked about her.

 “Was I really snoring?” she asked.
 She asked in a way that told Jimmy she was worried he would find her less attractive.
 She had no idea how much he loved her, he hadn’t told her yet.
-He was planning on telling her that night, or the following night, but he was going to tell her in Salamanca.
+He was planning on telling her that night in Salamanca.

 “Yes, you were really snoring.
 It was kind of cute though,” he said.